 Outside of the kitchen, Crenn serves on panels and boards with local and nationally acclaimed sustainable food activists and participates in special events such as “Outstanding in the Field” and Share Our Strength’s “Taste of the Nation.”
 She is also the founder and driving force behind "A Moveable Feast," a series of dinners honoring CUESA (Center for Urban Education about Sustainable Agriculture) that pairs prominent local chefs with produce from a single local farm.
 In October 2011, Crenn was featured in W Magazine as one of the “25 most Talented Up-and-Comers” and she continues to gain recognition and praise for her innovative techniques and complex dishes at Atelier Crenn.

-> View photos and the menu from Dominique Crenn's Planes, Trains, and Traveling Chef Night
+> View photos from Dominique Crenn's Planes, Trains, and Traveling Chef Night

 > Return to Planes, Trains, and Traveling Chefs.